daijro/camoufox/README.md

 - Battery API spoofing
 - Support for spoofing both inner and outer window viewport sizes
 - Network headers (Accept-Languages and User-Agent) are spoofed to match the navigator properties
+- WebRTC IP spoofing at the protocol level
 - etc.

 #### Anti font fingerprinting